 - In addition to the loss of trust from your clients and customers, cleaning up after a security incident is expensive, time consuming and will set your reputation and marketing plans back months or years.

-Here are five things that you should do right now to help ensure you are not a cybercrime victim.
+Here are five things to help ensure you are not a cybercrime victim

-- Use a WAF.
 A WAF (Web Application Firewall) is a device or cloud service that inspects incoming requests for malicious content including requests to access files and login pages that are not allowed.
 A malicious request is blocked and never reaches your website.
 It is one of the best investments to protect your web properties and company.
 Many WAF services also have content caching (CDN, for us geeks) which speeds up your site and makes Google happy.
 Site speed is a key factor in how Google ranks your site in search results.
 Faster site = Happier Google.
 Look at Incapsula or CloudFlare for cloud based WAFs.
 Some cloud based CMSs, like Hubpost's CMS, include WAF (and CDN) functions.

 This one is missed -- a lot.
 At least once a quarter, have your web properties scanned for common vulnerabilities.
 There are many tools that do this (Nessus, for example).
-They work by searching your system (like a hacker would) for weak spots and report on what items need to be addressed, typically in CVE format (https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures).
+They work by searching your system (like a hacker would) for weak spots and report on what items need to be addressed, typically in CVE format (Wikipedia: Common Vulnerabilities and Exposures).
 Make sure you review and address any issues found.

-This can be thought of as a BOGO(Buy One, Get One).
-Why BOGO ?
+This can be thought of as a BOGO (Buy One, Get One).
 If you do this, not only do you get better security, but Google will reward you with better rankings and more traffic you can turn into loyal members or customers.
 Let us know if you want to chat!